-Asian fans are ahead in adoption and acceptance of the use of tech in sports

-The experience of sports technology is not uniform across the world.
-In our research we found that Asian fans trump other geographies in their adoption of digital technologies in sports.
-As Barbara Desmarest, vice president, sales and business development, VOGO, a company that provides in-venue live and replay experiences, suggested, "Digital habits are very high in Asia as compared to Europe.
+Asian fans are ahead in adoption and acceptance of the use of tech in sports in-venue live and replay experiences, suggested, "Digital habits are very high in Asia as compared to Europe.
 In Europe, most sports actors like clubs, leagues, federations, and event organizers are still conservative and only starting to build their digital strategy and investing in fan experience tools.
 So, if you take any football club or rugby club here in Europe, most of the budget is used for the players.
 Thus, the budget left to bring a new app or a new technology for the fan experience can be very small.
 On the other hand, Asia is far ahead, where fans have access to easy to use applications."